Race Details

 Time Limits:

-Prior to 10am, those who missed one of the earlier cutoffs may still be able to run the run course — without your timing chip (Please give to a staffer).
-Enjoy the atmosphere and the cheers at the finish line!
+Those who missed one of the earlier cutoffs before 10am may still be able to run the run course — without your timing chip.
+(Please give it to a staffer) Enjoy the atmosphere and the cheers at the finish line!

 Human-Powered Bicycles Only: